teo-cozma/Pizza-Master/README.md

 ### Step 1 : research

 #### Few basic questions:
-- what kind of restaurant ? --> Franchise = restaurant that has branched out to many locations/investors, with a formula that allows for it to expand like so.
+- what kind of restaurant ?
+	- Franchise = restaurant that has branched out to many locations/investors, with a formula that allows for it to expand like so.
 Known nationally/internationally.
-	- multiple locations, however the food is consistent
+	- Multiple locations, however the food is consistent
 	- Also, support system : community engagement, in-house loans, training programs... (are these necessary here?)

-- what kind of food ? --> Pizza (simple and beloved by all !).
+- What kind of food ?
+	- Pizza (simple and beloved by all !).

-- Inspiration : Domino's Pizza + top ten common/most popular pizza types --> see links then make a selection :
+- Inspiration : Domino's Pizza + top ten common/most popular pizza types.
+- Selection :
 	1. Neapolitan (a classic for the ages)
 	2. Pepperoni (often the only meat that matters)
 	3. Four cheeses (you can never have too much cheese)